mostafaelomari/mostafaelomari/README.md

 Hi, I’m @mostafaelomari, a husband, father, and avid learner.
-I’m interested in Web Development and Web Design.
+I’m interested in Web Development and Design.
 I’m currently practicing HTML, CSS, JavaScript, and various Front-End Libraries.
 I’m looking to collaborate on beginner-friendly projects to improve and be of use to others!

 <!---
 mostafaelomari/mostafaelomari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.